 it contains the list of the remaining attenuation maps with their related energy reduction rate.

-Second mode of use: Transmission of an attenuated video
+Second mode of use: transmission of an attenuated video

 The receiver sends a display power reduction attenuated video request (DPRAV-Req) message to request the transmitter to apply a given display attenuation map corresponding to a given display energy reduction rate and a given quality level, on the original video before encoding and transmitting it in order to reduce its energy consumption while rendering the video on its display.